corcorana/restingIAF/iaf_manu.md

 ### 2.3 Empirical EEG data

 #### 2.3.1 Participants
-Sixty-three right-handed [Edinburgh Handedness Inventory; @oldfield1971], native English-speaking adults (42 female, mean age = 35 years, age range = 18-74 years) with normal (or corrected-to-normal) vision and audition, and no history of psychiatric, neurological, or cognitive disorder, participated in the study.
+Sixty-three right-handed [Edinburgh Handedness Inventory; @oldfield1971], native English-speaking adults (42 females, mean age = 35 years, age range = 18-74 years) with normal (or corrected-to-normal) vision and audition, and no history of psychiatric, neurological, or cognitive disorder, participated in the study.
 All participants provided written, informed consent, and received financial remuneration for their time.
 This study, which formed part of a larger research project investigating EEG responses to complex, naturalistic stimuli [@gysin-websterInprep], was approved by the University of South Australia Human Research Ethics Committee (Application ID: 0000035576).

 #### 2.3.2 Procedure
 Following screening and consent procedures, participants were seated in a dimly-lit, sound-attenuated room for the duration of the session.
-Two sets of resting-state EEG recordings were acquired approximately 90 min apart at the beginning and end of an experimental procedure.
+Two sets of resting-state EEG recordings were acquired approximately 90 min apart at the beginning and end of the experimental procedure.
 This procedure involved watching approximately 70 min of pre-recorded television programming, followed by an old/new cued recall task.
 As per our standard laboratory protocol, both sets of resting-state recordings comprised of approximately 2 min of eyes-open EEG followed by 2 min of eyes-closed EEG.
 Participants were instructed to sit still, relax, and avoid excessive eye movements during this time.
 In total, the entire session lasted between 2.5 and 3 hr.

 Note, only data from the eyes-closed component of the resting-state recordings will be reported in the analyses that follow.
-Although our approach could easily be extended to the analysis of eyes-open EEG, we favour eyes-closed data on the basis that it demonstrates (1) greater interindividual variability in alpha power [@chen2008], and (2) improved within-session reliability and test-retest stability of IAF estimates [@grandy2013a].
+We favour eyes-closed resting-state data on the basis that it demonstrates (1) greater interindividual variability in alpha power [@chen2008], and (2) higher within-session reliability and test-retest stability of IAF estimates [@grandy2013a] than eyes-open data.
 Eyes-closed recordings are also advantageous in reducing the incidence of ocular artifact.

 #### 2.3.3 EEG acquisition and preprocessing